Ontario’s Fair Hydro Plan

 Quick facts about the Fair Hydro Plan

-- Ontario’s Fair Hydro Plan will improve energy sector efficiency and modernize the province’s electricity market, building on the collaboration of Independent Electricity System Operator and Ontario Energy Board.
+- Ontario’s Fair Hydro Plan is improving energy sector efficiency and modernize the province’s electricity market, building on the collaboration of Independent Electricity System Operator and Ontario Energy Board.

-- In April 2017, the Industrial Conservation Initiative was expanded to include electricity consumers in the manufacturing and greenhouse sectors with an average monthly peak demand of greater than 500 kW and less than 1 MW.
+- The Industrial Conservation Initiative was expanded to include electricity consumers in the manufacturing and greenhouse sectors with an average monthly peak demand of greater than 500 kW and less than 1 MW.

-- As part of the Fair Hydro Plan, rate increases will be held to the rate of inflation for four years.
+- As part of the Fair Hydro Plan, rate increases are being held to the rate of inflation for four years.

-- The province has expanded the Ontario Electricity Support Program, providing 50 per cent more support in the form of monthly credits for people with low incomes and increasing eligibility, effective May 1, 2017.
+- The province expanded the Ontario Electricity Support Program, providing 50 per cent more support in the form of monthly credits for people with low incomes and increasing eligibility.

-- Lower-income Ontarians and those living in eligible rural and northern communities will receive even greater reductions, as much as 40 to 50 per cent, as a result of the Fair Hydro Plan.
+- Lower-income Ontarians and those living in eligible rural and northern communities are receiving even greater reductions, as much as 40 to 50 per cent, as a result of the Fair Hydro Plan.

-- The province is also establishing an Affordability Fund that will be accessible to electricity distributors for customers who do not qualify for low-income conservation programs and who are unable to undertake energy efficiency improvements without financial assistance.
-This program is set to launch this summer.
+- The province also established an Affordability Fund for customers who do not qualify for low-income conservation programs and who are unable to undertake energy efficiency improvements without financial assistance.
+See what you qualify for at www.affordabilityfund.org.

 To find out more, visit Ontario.ca/FairHydroPlan.